toptal126/Pin-Folder2Ipfs-nft.storage/README.md

-# EIP712 Implementation with NodeJS
+# Uploading Foloder to IPFS using nft.storage

 This repository includes script for uploading bulk files in a directory to ipfs using nft.storage